testofthings/toolsaf/documentation/CommandLineOptions.md

 ```

 ## Show
 By default properties, entities with verdict.IGNORE and irrelevant connections are not shown.
-You can include them in the output by using `--show` along with the comma separated values `properties`, `ignored` and `irrelevant`.
+You can include them in the output by using `-s` or `--show` along with the comma separated values `all`, `properties`, `ignored` and `irrelevant`.
 ```bash
 python statements/statement.py -r ../sample-data --show properties,ignored,irrelevant
 ```
+When using `all`, all info is printed without text truncation.

 ## No Text Truncation
 By default text that is longer than the terminal's width is truncated.
 This can be turned off with `--no-truncate`.